GregBaugues/twilio-rails-gmail-api/README.md

 end
 ```

 This is just a temporary ```SessionsController``` to make sure that the authentication flow is working correctly so far.
-For the sake of instant gratification, create a simple view at ```app/views/sessions/create.erb``` to see the fruits your labor:
+For the sake of instant gratification, create a simple view at ```app/views/sessions/create.erb```:

 ```
 # app/views/sessions/create.erb